cristovao-trevisan/async-resource/README.md

 # @async-resource

 ## Motivation
-When writing flux-like http stores it's common to repeat lots of boilerplate code to handle, loading, error, caching, parallel requisitions, etc.
+When writing flux-like http stores it's common to repeat lots of boilerplate code to handle loading, error, caching, parallel requisitions, etc.
 This project's objective is to provide a common language on how http flow behaves across an app, plus some very useful functionality, like:

 - Caching
 - TTL